CSB-IG/midist/README.md

 q("no")
 ```

-4. Add SIF files to the data file.
+4. Add SIF files to the data directory.

 5. Run the analysis.